 The Moto Tag is a Bluetooth tag that makes use of Google’s Find My Device (FMD) network, which is the equivalent of Apple’s Find My network.
 The former, of course, is newer and perhaps has less ubiquitous coverage.
 The Google FMD originally begun way back in 2013, but it is only in April this year that FMD expanded to use Android device crowdsourcing to locate devices and support 3rd party tracker tags.

 Google’s FMD and Apple’s Find My networks are not compatible, and devices are typically made for one or the other.
 There are several tracker tags for FMD, including from Chipolo and Pebblebee.
 These mostly work only only Bluetooth.
 The Moto Tag also supports Ultra Wideband (UWB), a technology that helps to very precisely locate a device with distance and direction information.
+It’s probably also the only Android tracker tag that has UWB at this time.

 Unfortunately, Google’s FMD doesn’t seem to support UWB, though there are indications that the Find My Device app will have that support soon.
 That means, while today the Moto Tag is probably not much better than other Android tracker tags, it will have some distinct advantages once the FMD app rolls out UWB support, and, your Android phone has UWB hardware.